dustinhartlyn/OpenCalc/PHOTO_VIEWER_README.md

 5. **Next/Previous**: Swipe left or right to view other photos
 6. **Exit**: Swipe down to return to the gallery

+### Technical Notes:
+- **Memory Efficient**: Only loads photos when needed, doesn't pass large data through Intents
+- **Robust Error Handling**: Handles corrupted encrypted data gracefully
+- **Android Parcel Limit Compliant**: Avoids the 1MB Binder transaction limit
+- **Smooth Performance**: Uses ViewPager2 for optimized photo swiping

-The implementation maintains the security and encryption features of your existing gallery while providing a smooth, intuitive photo viewing experience.
+The implementation maintains the security and encryption features of your existing gallery while providing a smooth, intuitive photo viewing experience that won't crash due to large data transfers.